caraya/personal-blog/content/blog/wordpress-mobile-performance.md

 Synthetic network throttling mimics low bandwidth and high latency, but it does so cleanly.

 **The Reality**: Real mobile networks have packet loss and jitter.
 If you lose a packet during the SSL handshake on a real 4G connection, the connection hangs until the packet is re-transmitted.
-Synthetic tests rarely simulate this chaotic variance or the "Radio State" wake-up costs mentioned in Section 1.
+Synthetic tests rarely simulate this chaotic variance or the "Radio State" wake-up costs mentioned earlier.

 ### The Missing Variables